10 Online Teen Driver Resources That Will Make You a Better Driver

 In addition, there’s a great deal to know about the process of buying, owning, and maintaining a vehicle that isn’t covered in most standard drivers ed classes.
 As a result, you may quickly find your confidence as a new driver deflated and yourself looking for answers to one driving-related question after another.

 Of course, with so much information available online, new drivers have more resources at their disposal than ever before.
 Unfortunately, because there’s so much to sort through, it can sometimes be difficult to know what to trust and what to ignore.
 To help you sort the best from the rest, we’ve put together this short guide to the top teen driver resources on the Internet.
 Here, you’ll find out where you can learn more about defensive driving, maintaining your car, getting a car insurance policy, and more.

 That said, for most teens the best and most immediate resource will be your parents, as well as any other family members who’ve been driving for years; an experienced driver can give you specific answers to your questions and provide first-hand knowledge of why certain actions are more dangerous than others when you drive.
-Also be sure to check out our DMV Resources page to get information on licensing and registration requirements, as well as these Online Driving Resources at our sister site, I Drive Safely.
+Also be sure to check out our DMV Resources page to get information on licensing and registration requirements.
 But if neither of these solutions gets you the answers you need, you can find in-depth information on any topic you might have questions about using the teen driver resources listed below.

 Essential Teen Driver Resources

 Even after you’ve finished drivers ed, you may still have questions about certain driving procedures or want to improve your skills in performing certain driving tasks.
 (That’s why, even after our students have graduated, we let them log back into their accounts and review what they learned in the course for up to three years .)
 The following sites provide additional insight into crucial driving tasks like parallel parking, interacting with other drivers, and driving defensively.